-Screening trees are a necessity in many gardens, where the use of your garden can be reduced by unsightly views, being overlooked by other buildings, or being subject to strong winds.
+Screening trees are a necessity on many properties, where the use of your garden can be reduced by unsightly views, being overlooked by other buildings, or being subject to strong winds.
 The ideal screening tree is tall but not wide, attractive and interesting in many seasons, fast-growing, hardy in all soils and climates, drought-resistant and not subject to pests or diseases.
 That is a lot to ask for, but we have found it – the Columnar Swedish Aspen.

 This is a fast-growing tree, increasing by a foot a year or more, so it will soon fill-in and become a lovely specimen or screen.
 As an individual specimen it makes a great accent in your planting, bringing height but leaving room for other trees and shrubs near to it.
-As well it makes a fantastic screen that will give you privacy and wind protection, making your garden much more attractive, warmer and more enjoyable.
-Because of the narrow width it can be fitted into a narrower space than most other screening trees and it also needs no trimming to keep that narrow form.
+It also makes a fantastic screen that will give you privacy and wind protection, making your garden much more attractive, warmer and more enjoyable.
+Because of the narrow width it can be fit into a narrower space than most other screening trees and it also needs no trimming to keep that narrow form.

-The Swedish Aspen (Populus tremula), grows all around the polar regions, from Iceland and Scandinavia, across Russia to Korea and Japan, and also down into Spain, Turkey and Central Asia.
-With such a wide range this tree is clearly well-adapted to a wide range of conditions, and that shows in how tough it is in gardens too.
+The Swedish Aspen (Populus tremula) grows all around the polar regions, from Iceland and Scandinavia, across Russia to Korea and Japan, and also down into Spain, Turkey and Central Asia.
+With such a wide range, this tree is clearly well-adapted to a wide range of conditions, and that shows in how tough it is in gardens too.
 It is found growing north of the Arctic Circle, so there is absolutely nowhere in the country where this tree will not grow.

-The wild tree can grow to 60 feet tall and 30 feet wide, but the Columnar Swedish Aspen is a form that has been specially selected for its smaller size, which has a mature height of just 40 feet, but also especially for its narrow, upright form, as this tree is only 10 feet wide, even when fully mature.
-It is also a male tree, so it will produce pretty catkins in spring, 2 to 4 inches long, but not the fluffy seeds that female trees produce and that can be such a nuisance in the garden.
+The wild tree can grow to 60 feet tall and 30 feet wide, but the Columnar Swedish Aspen is a form that has been specially selected for its smaller size, which has a mature height of just 40 feet.
+It is also admired for its narrow, upright form, as this tree is only 10 feet wide, even when fully mature.
+It is a male tree, so it will produce pretty catkins in spring, 2 to 4 inches long, but not the fluffy seeds that female trees produce and that can be such a nuisance in the garden.

 Because this is such a special tree, the Columnar Swedish Aspen can only be grown from stem pieces taken from correctly identified trees, which is how our skilled growers do it.
 Seedling trees may be cheaper, but they certainly will not be this special form and will grow into giant trees that you will regret planting.
 The demand is high for the this tree and we do have a good supply chain, but we cannot guarantee to always have such a popular tree in stock, so for a great screening or specimen tree you will enjoy seeing every day, order now.